Dogen: What do you think's wrong with my brain, doctor?

-- In South Park, during an emergency at the hospital, the surgeon is forced to employ the children as honorary doctors on the grounds that they'd once watched a medical drama on TV.
+- During an emergency at the hospital, the surgeon is forced to employ the children as honorary doctors on the grounds that they'd once watched a medical drama on TV.
 Stan, being squeamish, empties his stomach into a patient's incision.

 - Another running gag being that Randy is usually called on to do scientific work for the town outside of his field of geology.
 This being because he is the only scientist in the town.

 - A double subversion in "Good Times With Weapons", where an MD opts not to operate on a dog with a shuriken in its eye that had wandered into the hospital, reasoning that his knowledge of humans doesn't translate to dogs.
 Problem is, it's actually Butters in a terrible dog disguise.